 Kia Soul EV insurance group

 Kia’s seven-year/100,000-mile warranty applies to all of its cars, including its electric offerings and their battery packs.
-Paint is covered for five years against corrosion.
+The paintwork is covered for five years against corrosion, meanwhile.

-A servicing schedule for the Soul EV hasn’t been confirmed yet, but expect it to need attention every 10,000 miles or 12 months, as is the case for the e-Niro.
-That's a shame, since other electric cars including the Nissan Leaf benefit from much longer service intervals.
+The servicing schedule for the Soul EV sees it needing attention every 10,000 miles or 12 months.
+That's a shame, since other electric cars including the Nissan Leaf and even Kia's own Niro EV benefit from much longer service intervals.